ValeP314/pp4-future-home/README.md

 - Accessibility
   - Performance, accessibility and best practices were assessed through Lighthouse in devtools and passed the testing with good scores.
     ![Lighthouse](./static/images/lighthouse.png)
+  - The Performance score might be improved converting the .png files in .webp files, in order to compress the images and facilitate the upload when the page is loaded.
+For lack of time, I did not convert them, but it is certainly an improvement that can be made.

+### Manual Testing

+- Navigation Bar:
+  - The "Future Home" logo redirects to the home page when clicked.
+  - The  "Home" button on the navigation bar redirects to the Home page when clicked.
+  - The "Register" button on the navigation bar changes colour when hoovered on and loads the "Sign Up" page when clicked.
+  - The "Login" button on the navigation bar changes colour when hoovered on and loads the "Sign In" page when clicked.
+- Home Page:
+  - Every time that the home page is loaded, the main image containing the logo and the brand name feature a zooming animation, obtained through CSS.
+  - Clicking on any of the listing titles will open that listing, showing the main details relative to that listing.
+  - The pagination of the listings has been set to 3 per row on larger screens, and only one on smaller screens.
+The pagination is fully responsive.
+- Footer:
+  - When clicked, the "Facebook" icon opens a new tab and redirects to www.facebook.com.
+  - When clicked, the "Twitter" icon opens a new tab and redirects to www.twitter.com.
+  - When clicked, the "YouTube" icon opens a new tab and redirects to www.youtube.com.
+  - When clicked, the "Instagram" icon opens a new tab and redirects to www.instagram.com.

 ### Fixed Bugs
 - Removed migrations made during design, using "python3 manage.py migrate futurehomeapp 0017", as 0017 included features that were removed before final deployment.
 - Pictures did not show on the deployed website, so the relevant links were reviewed and Cloudinary was checked to make sure that the static files were copied.

 ### Unfixed Bugs
 - Line 128 too long in Settings.py file.
+- Pictures can be compressed in order to get a better performance score on Lighthouse.

 ## Deployment
 The live link can be found here - [Future Home]()